 Safety demonstrations are performed to show the correct way to use tools, ladders, scaffoldings and other equipment needed in the electrical trade.
-Industrial product representatives also demonstrate their product lines such as CAD-welding, powder-actuated fastening systems and GFCI protection.
+Industrial product representatives also demonstrate their product lines when available.
 The students elect safety officers to represent the Electrical Program at the school's monthly safety committee meeting.

-EL 501E Externship (Field Wiring)
+EL 501E Externship

 On-the-job training projects doing hands-on electrical wiring installations in residential and commercial buildings.
 All trainee electrical installations are supervised by a journeyman electrician and inspected by the Department of Labor and Industries.
-Completion of an Externship packet is required.
+Completion of an externship packet is required.

-EL 501L Lab (Field Wiring)
+EL 501L Lab (Supervise Field Work)

-On-the-job training projects doing hands-on electrical wiring installations on campus.
-All trainee electrical installations are supervised by an instructor.
+On-the-job training projects doing hands-on electrical wiring installations on campus and some field work when available.
+All trainee electrical installations are supervised by a journey-man.